Information for disabled international students

 No they are not.
 These conditions would be temporary and so are not classed as a disability.
 Your academic school would provide support for this.

-Once you have registered with the service, a Disability Adviser will work with you to identify the evidence we need of your disability, the impact your disability has on your studies, and the support you need.
-The evidence you provide must be in English or a certified translation.
+Once you have registered with the service, a Disability Adviser will work with you to identify the supporting information we need about your disability, the impact your disability has on your studies, and the support you need.
+The information you provide must be in English or a certified translation.

 You will be in a better position to achieve your full potential if you have the academic support that you require.